 “It’s usually not okay,” she replied.
 “Until it gets close to January 26 and it’s topical, it’s not okay for me to be angry or to even talk about my intergenerational trauma but now everyone wants an explanation.”

 And she’s totally right.

 The emotional trauma and intellectual labour of constantly explaining something that we all know happened, just because we’re afraid to have political opinions aren’t free, it’s taxing and exhausting.

 There are endless resources that are coming directly from the source, intended to be read by a diverse audience, yet we go and we ask and we make them re-live it for our benefit.

-This has been a big lesson for me.
+This was a big lesson for me.

-This is not my trauma and I will never truly understand what her life has been like growing up as a First Nations woman in modern Australia.
+Invasion Day is not my trauma and I will never truly understand what her life has been like growing up as a First Nations woman in modern Australia.